Zum Hauptinhalt springen

 The Model Settings

-The Model Settings tab allows you to tune the model generation to your specific needs.
-You can make further specifications on the parameters you want to predict, e.g. whether you want to predict an objects position and size or whether you only need its position.
-For achieving the best results, you also need to make some estimates about your task, like specifying the expected size of objects or the overall complexity of the task.
+The Model Settings tab allows you to tune the model generation to your individual needs.
+You can specify what parameters you want to predict, the required precision and how fast your model needs to be.
+For example, if the size of your objects is known, you can tell ONE AI to only predict object positions to save resources.
+To achieve the best results, you also need to make some estimates about your task, like specifying the expected size of objects or the overall complexity of the task.

 Output Settings